Chrisdelarosa/RemoteControl/README.md

 ## Additional Notes

 - The joystick read functions are **very basic**.
-  It is recommended to apply a **deadzone of about 0.03** to prevent stick drift.
+- It is recommended to apply a **deadzone of about 0.03** to prevent stick drift.
 - Consider adding **additional filtering** to improve the smoothness of joystick and trigger inputs.
+(See how the battery voltage is read)
+- Remove all **delays and Serial prints** to increase the frequency sensors can be read.

 ---